doughnutnz/tumbleweedgovhack/README.md

 # Our Project: The Kiwi Playgrounds App

-The app - which has a supporting web site - enables parents to quickly find playgrounds close to where they are or further afield on the basis of playground equipment, other key features and app user provided-ratings.
+The app - which has a supporting web site and database backend - enables parents to quickly find playgrounds close to where they are or further afield on the basis of playground equipment, other key features and app user provided-ratings.

-Parents want to ensure that there children, learn, have fun and meet new people and the many safe and well-equiped playgrounds in New Zealand provide a great venue for these thigns to happen.
-The problem is that there are many playgrounds targeting different ages with various equipment sets and otehr features - and no easy way to find new playgrounds and decide whetehr it's worth giving them a try or not.
+Parents want to ensure their children learn, have fun and meet new people.
+The many safe and well-equiped playgrounds in New Zealand provide a great venue for these things to happen.
+The problem is that there are many playgrounds targeting different ages with various equipment sets and other features - and no *easy* way to find new playgrounds and decide whether it's worth giving them a try.

-This app makes it a lot easier, presenting publicly available government and other data in a graphical, interactive way.
+The **Kiwi Playgrounds App** makes this much easier, presenting publicly available parks and weather data in a graphical, interactive way.

 # Website and Android App
 * [IBM Bluemix site](http://bit.ly/gh16play)